 “High/Low Context Communication” is the Dimension of Culture that describes how communication styles differ across cultures.
 The terms were introduced by American Anthropologist Edward T. Hall his 1976 book Beyond Culture.
 Hall coined these terms after his experience of accompanying a group of American diplomats to Japan in the 1950s as an observer.

 Defining the Terms

-Low-Context Communication refers to a communication style in which most of the information that is transmitted is contained in the explicit code, i.e. words.
+Low-Context communication refers to a communication style in which most of the information that is transmitted is contained in the explicit code, i.e. words.
 For a message to be accessible to another person or people, it must be verbalized.
-In the Low-Context communication style, there is minimal dependence on non-verbal or symbolic communication when communicating the primary message.
-Non-verbal cues include body language, gestures, facial expressions, and expressive sounds that are not words.
-That doesn’t mean there is no use of non-verbal communication in the Low-Context communication style, but the most important part of the message will generally not be communicated non-verbally.
+In Low-Context communication style there is minimal dependence on non-verbal or symbolic communication when communicating the primary message.
+Non-verbal cues include body-language, gestures, facial expressions and expressive sounds that are not words.
+That doesn’t mean there is no use of non-verbal communication in Low-Context communication style, but the most important part of the message will generally not be communicated non-verbally.

-One of my favorite stories about High-Context communication is something I read many years ago that relates to Japanese culture:
+One of my favourite stories about High-Context communication is something I read many years ago that relates to Japanese culture:

 What is the key point of differentiation between High- and Low-Context communication style?